Be proactive, resilient & realistic!

 Then, "all of a sudden" her fortunes turned and in the space of a month she got a journal acceptance, a nomination for a best dissertation award, and an award for the best conference paper.
 A year later she had three papers accepted for top journals, a book on Managing Expatriates in China and another conference award nomination.
 But of course this didn't happen "all of a sudden", it was the result of years and years of persistence!
 You can read about her work in a guest post on my blog: Managing expatriates’ identity: subtle desire, big impact

 Many aspects of academia require a persistent, long-term investment of effort and it is not always clear which efforts will make a difference for your career in the end.
 Sometimes activities that you don't like doing turn out to be very useful for your career after all (and great learning opportunities).
 Other times significant set-backs can turn out to be a blessing-in-disguise because they prompt you to do other things.
-I have had at least three major setbacks in my career that were - pro-actively - turned into positive outcomes.
+I have had several major setbacks in my career that were - pro-actively - turned into positive outcomes.

 For instance my first (failed) application for full professor led to the development of Publish or Perish, a free software program to show citation impact, now used by nearly a million academics.
 Although the development, maintenance and support for it continues to take up a huge amount of my time, it has also given me great name recognition, much more than I would ever have been able to achieve with my own research.
 It also led to an entirely new research program Quality and Impact of Academic Research, in which I have done some of my most impactful work.